danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 As a special case, if `increment` is `0`, the resulting generator just yields `first` and then becomes voided.

-#### `filterGenerator(filterFunction, generator) <> generator`
+#### `filterGenerator(filterFunction, generator*) <> generator`

 Filtering generator constructor.
-This takes an arbitrary generator, and returns a generator which filters the generated results with the given filter function.
+This takes any number of arbitrary generator, and returns a generator which filters the generated results with the given filter function.
 This works as follows:

-Each time the outer (result) generator is called, it calls the argument generator.
-If the argument generator has been voided, then the outer generator also becomes voided.
+Each time the outer (result) generator is called, it calls the argument generators.
+If any of the argument generators has been voided, then the outer generator also becomes voided.

-Otherwise, the value yielded from the inner generator is passed to the `filterFunction` as its sole argument.
+Otherwise, the values yielded from the inner generators are passed to the `filterFunction` as its arguments (in generator order).
 If that function returns a value, then that value in turn becomes the yielded result of the outer generator.
 If the filter function yields void, then the value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

 #### `generatorForEach(generator) <> !.`